Supporting individuals with ADHD in the workplace

 iDiversity Workplace Needs Assessments – https://www.idiversityconsulting.co.uk/workplace-needs-assessments/

-Shop for Assistive Technology – https://www.idiversityconsulting.co.uk/idiversity-shop/
+Assistive Technology – https://www.idiversityconsulting.co.uk/idiversity-shop/